This blog may contain affiliate links. Read our disclosure policy for more info.

 You start by heading to a market to collect all the necessary ingredients.
 The market itself was fascinating as it’s just so different from what we’re used to back home.
 We wandered from stand to stand, learning all about the various Peruvian products they sold.

-This small-group experience costs $68 USD and operates daily at 8:30 am and 2 pm.
-It includes roundtrip transportation from your hotel, all necessary cooking equipment (including ingredients bought at the market), snacks while you cook, and the meal you prepare, of course!
-This was such a fun and unique experience – we still make Lomo Saltado to this day!
+This small-group experience operates daily and includes round-trip transportation from your hotel, all necessary cooking equipment (including ingredients bought at the market), snacks while you cook, and the meal you prepare, of course!
+This was such a fun and unique experience—we even still make Lomo Saltado to this day!

 Don’t wait to book this top-rate tour, reserve your spot now and pay later!